Residency in Pathology - Anatomic & Clinical Pathology

 Types and Numbers of Appointments

 Twelve positions are available at the Valhalla Campus: generally three PGY-1 openings are offered each July.
-Residents are assigned full time to Westchester Medical Center.
+Residents are assigned full time to Westchester Medical Center Hospital (WMC) of the Westchester Medical Center Health Network.
 All elective and required rotations including forensic pathology and cytogenetics are offered within the campus.
 One month is allocated for an outside rotation of the residents choosing in the third year of training.

 Stipends and Maintenance